Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ### 🚧 `Barrier` via `xcm-builder`

 - `AllowUnpaidExecutionFrom<T>`: Allows free execution if `origin` is contained in `T`.
-  Useful for chains that "trust" each other (e.g., Statemine or any system parachain with the relay)
+  Useful for chains that "trust" each other (e.g., AssetHub or any system parachain with the relay)

 ```rust
 /// Allows execution from any origin that is contained in `T`